 I was ten.
 I was in my third year (that is, Year 5) of my Junior School.
 I liked Whizzer and Chips, Buster and Oink! comic (none of these are still going) and books like The Demon Headmaster and The Turbulent Term of Tyke Tyler.
 I used to draw and write my own stories, sometimes in cartoon form, on Peterborough Development Corporation paper which my dad would bring home from work.
-He is retired now and the PDC no longer exists, so I hope he doesn’t get in trouble for me revealing this.
+He is retired now and the PDC no longer exists, so I hope my revealing this, doesn’t get him into trouble..

 These interjections prompted a few people to defect from Labour to Tory, ultimately pushing them into third place.
 The Labour candidate was a decent boy and a friend.
 I regret to say for the first and only time I VOTED CONSERVATIVE MYSELF.

-The Tories won in the school comfortably too, the Tory candidate later becoming an actress.
-Mrs Field died about twenty years ago and most people involved, now like me, fast approaching forty, have probably forgotten about the school election completely.
+The Tories won in the class Mock Election comfortably too, the Tory candidate later becoming an actress.
+Mrs. Field died about twenty years ago and most people involved, now like me, fast approaching forty, have probably forgotten about the school election completely.